-As is the case with all debt funds, credit risk and duration risk are the primary reasons for negative returns in shorter duration funds as well.
+As is the case with all debt funds, credit risk and duration risk are the primary reasons for negative returns in short term funds as well.

 Hence it is not prudent for you to label any of these categories as low risk without knowing what the fund holds.
 To give an example – Kotak Low Duration held about 18% of its holdings in papers below AA+.
 This is far higher than the category average of 6.8%.
 Similarly, ICICI Pru Ultra Short Term held 27% in papers below AA+ rating as opposed to category average holding of 6.4%.

 (as an aside, many of you ask us why we recommend funds with 5% or even 8% holdings in lower rated instrument.
 You need to know 3 things here on how much is too much!
 One, how much it is relative to its category.
 Two, how much it is in relation to the maturity of the paper.
 Three, the fundamentals of the banks/companies with such lower rated papers and how they are backed.
 Sorry folks, you really need to know it’s not a matter of deducing risk simply based on number of lower rated instruments!)